At least 24 Venezuelan security officers killed in US operation to capture Maduro, officials say

-Venezuela’s Attorney General Tarek William Saab said “dozens” of officials and civilians were killed and that prosecutors would investigate the deaths in what he described as a “war crime.”
+Venezuela’s Attorney General Tarek William Saab said overall “dozens” of officials and civilians were killed in the strike and that prosecutors would investigate the deaths in what he described as a “war crime.”
 He didn’t specify if the estimate was specifically referring to Venezuelans.

-The death toll for Venezuelan security officials comes after Cuba’s government on Sunday announced that 32 Cuban military and police officers working in Venezuela had died in the operation, prompting two days of mourning on the Caribbean island.
+In addition to the Venezuelan security officials, Cuba’s government on Sunday announced that 32 Cuban military and police officers working in Venezuela were killed in the raid.
+White House deputy chief of staff Stephen Miller on Monday said U.S. officials believe that the Cuban government, which provided Maduro with security protection in Caracas, was undercounting the death toll of its personnel.

+The U.S. has said some of the nearly 200 U.S. personnel who took part in the operation were injured but none were killed.
+The Pentagon has not provided any details about the injuries despite multiple inquiries over several days.

-A video tribute to the slain Venezuelan security officials posted to the military’s Instagram features faces of many of those killed over black-and-white videos of soldiers, American aircraft flying over Caracas and armored vehicles destroyed by the blasts.
+A video tribute to the slain Venezuelan security officials posted to the military’s Instagram features faces of the fallen over black-and-white videos of soldiers, American aircraft flying over Caracas and armored vehicles destroyed by the blasts.

 “Their spilled blood does not cry out for vengeance, but for justice and strength,” the military wrote in an Instagram post.
 “It reaffirms our unwavering oath not to rest until we rescue our legitimate President, completely dismantle the terrorist groups operating from abroad, and ensure that events such as these never again sully our sovereign soil.”

-Trump in remarks before a House Republican retreat in Washington grumbled that Democrats were not giving him credit for a successful military operation that led to the ouster of Maduro, even though there was bipartisan agreement that Maduro was not the rightful president of Venezuela.
+Trump in remarks before a House Republican retreat in Washington grumbled that Democrats were not giving him credit for a successful military operation, even though there was bipartisan agreement that Maduro was not the rightful president of Venezuela.

 In 2020, Maduro was indicted in the United States, accused in a decades-long narco-terrorism and international cocaine trafficking conspiracy.
 White House officials have noted that Biden's administration in his final days in office last year raised the award for information leading to Maduro's arrest after he assumed a third term in office despite evidence suggesting that he lost Venezuela’s most recent election.
 The Trump administration doubled the award to $50 million in August.